-Dr Yu Fu, Senior Researcher at Newcastle University working jointly between the Applied Research Collaboration and AHSN for the North East and North Cumbria (NENC)
+Dr Yu (Maggie) Fu, formerly a joint Senior Research Fellow, working jointly between the Applied Research Collaboration and AHSN for the North East and North Cumbria, and now a Tenure Track Fellow based at the University of Liverpool.

 I studied medicine at university and became a junior doctor in 2010, but I was frequently struck by how poorly our healthcare system responded to the challenges of people with mental illness, especially in protecting their physical health needs.
 I often ended up asking myself: “If I cannot help my patients more effectively, why am I doing this?”
 I eventually chose to leave clinical practice and move into research with the ambition to explore how I could make a difference in that way.